De La Salle Brothers: History

-In March, 1679, Jean-Baptiste de La Salle met Adrian Nyel in a chance encounter at the Convent of the Sisters of the Infant Jesus.
+In March 1679, Jean-Baptiste de La Salle met the teacher Adrian Nyel in a chance encounter at the Convent of the Sisters of the Infant Jesus.
 Nyel asked for La Salle's help in opening free schools for the poor boys in Reims.
 A novitiate and normal school were established in Paris in 1694.
+Then the brothers decided collectively to take what is called a "vow of association" that is still performed today.
+This initial vow required the brothers to stay together and interact with their community, instead of living in separate monasteries or isolated convents such as in the priesthood.
 La Salle spent his life teaching poor children in parish charity schools.
 The school flourished and widened in scope; in 1725, six years after La Salle's death, the society was recognised by the pope, under the official title of "Brothers of the Christian Schools".
 La Salle was canonised as a saint on 15 May 1900.
-In 1950 Pope Pius XII declared him to be the "Special Patron of All Teachers of Youth in the Catholic Church".
+In 1950, Pope Pius XII declared him to be the "Special Patron of All Teachers of Youth in the Catholic Church".

 The order, approved by Pope Benedict XIII in 1725, rapidly spread over France.
-It was dissolved by a decree of the National Assembly set up after the French revolution in February 1790, but recalled by Napoleon I in 1804 and formally recognised by the French government in 1808.
+It was dissolved by a decree of the National Assembly set up after the French Revolution in February 1790, but recalled by Napoleon I in 1804 and formally recognised by the French government in 1808.
 Since then its members penetrated into nearly every country of Europe, Africa, America, Asia and Australia.

-The order
+The Order

 As religious, members take the three usual vows of poverty, chastity, and obedience.
-The Institutes headquarters is in Rome, Italy.
+The Institute's headquarters is in Rome, Italy.
 The order has five global regions: North America (Région Lasallienne de l’Amérique du Nord, RELAN), Asia/Oceania (Pacific-Asia Regional Conference, PARC), Europe/Mediterranean (Région Lasallienne Européenne-Méditerranéenne, RELEM), Africa (Région Lasallienne Africano-Malgache, RELAF), and Latin America (Region Latinoamericana Lasallista, RELAL).

-During the International Year of Literacy/Schooling (1990), the Unesco awarded the Noma Literacy Prize to Lasallian Institutions.
+During the International Year of Literacy/Schooling (1990), the UNESCO awarded the Noma Literacy Prize to Lasallian Institutions.

-The order says that its key principles are faith, proclamation of the gospel, respect for all people, quality education, concern for the poor and social justice.
+The order says that its key principles are faith in the presence of God, concern for the poor and social justice, inclusive community, respect for all people, and quality education.

 In 2017 the Institute had 3,800 brothers, 75% fewer than in 1965.
 The decline is due partly to many brothers reaching retirement age, and the small number of new recruits.
 In the same period the number of students in Lasallian schools increased from about 700,000 to over a million.